Lightning-AI/pytorch-lightning/docs/source/guides/data.rst

     def test_step(self, batch, batch_idx, dataloader_idx):
         test_dl = self.trainer.test_dataloaders[dataloader_idx]
         test_dataset = test_dl.dataset
+        test_sampler = test_dl.sampler
+        ...
         # extract metadata, etc. from the dataset:
         ...

 Since Lightning automatically takes care of iterating over the DataLoader, this is generally unnecessary unless you need to access metadata.

-If you are using :class:`~pytorch_lightning.trainer.supporters.CombinedLoader`, you can access the dataloaders using the following way:
+Evaluation dataloaders are iterated over sequentially.
+If you want to iterate over them in parallel, PyTorch Lightning provides a :class:`~pytorch_lightning.trainer.supporters.CombinedLoader` object which supports collection of dataloaders such as list, tuple, or dictionary.
+The dataloaders can be accessed using in the same way as the provided structure.:

-If using a list of dataloaders:
+If you provided a list of dataloaders:

 .. code-block:: python